Shivam648/Plasma_Donor/README.md

 <p>The main goal of our project is to make it easier for the COVID-19 patients of BIHAR to get a plasma donor easily and as soon as possible as it is too much difficult to find a plasma donor.
 In most of the case, it has seen that COVID-19 patients look for plasma in facebook group or just by posting randomly which in some case is not helpful.
 Here our project will help the patient to find a donor fast when they need.</p>

 <h1>Work Flow</h1>

+<p>The person who wants to donate his/her plasma need to register and create his/her profile first in our application providing required information which are name, blood group, phone number and address.</p>
+<p>Patients who need plasma also need to create account, register his/her required information.
+Just because we also have the data of the Patients.</p>